The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 SPAs are how we caught up.

-The next time you configure that _redirects file, don't view it as a deployment annoyance.
+Final Takeaway: The next time you configure that _redirects file, don't view it as a deployment annoyance.
 See it for what it really is: the invisible foundation that makes modern web experiences possible.
+Configure it correctly.
+Test it thoroughly.
+And never skip it just because it seems like a minor detail.
+Your users—and your conversion metrics—will thank you.

 About OneTechly: We write about the real-world development challenges that textbooks skip.
 From production security to deployment gotchas, we cover the practical knowledge that turns good developers into great ones.
 Follow us for more insights on building professional, production-ready applications.